yatw/SoftKeyboardAdjust/README.md

 # SoftKeyboardAdjust
-Example of how to pan the page up more with or without full screen mode (works with both adjustPan and adjustResize)
+Example of how to pan the page up more with or without full screen mode (works with either adjustPan or adjustResize)

 |Custom pan up|Default adjustPan|
 |:---:|:---:|